 1. Morel mushrooms are rich in nutrients

 The main reason for morel mushroom benefits is due to a high amount of nutrients mainly polysaccharides as the active compounds.
 Sugar, amino acid, fatty, and organic acid and mineral profile and phenolic compounds tocopherols, ascorbic acid, and vitamin D are other important nutrients.
 The highest amount of nutrients is present in the outer part of the mushroom that is, the cap peel (4).

 2. Excellent source of vitamin D

-Ergosterol (ergocalciferol) in morel mushrooms are a natural source of vitamin D2 with exposure to UV light.
+Ergosterol (ergocalciferol) in morel mushrooms is a natural source of vitamin D2 with exposure to UV light.
 Vitamin D is essential for calcium absorption and bone health.
 Deficiency can lead to softening of the bones in children and adults as well as osteoporosis in adults, Thus intake of mushroom improve bone mineralization and prevent osteoporosis (5).

 3. Morel mushrooms are great in taste

 L-glutamic acid, L-aspartic acid, malic acid, citric acid, acetic acid, succinic acid, and gamma-aminobutyric acid has a key role in umami taste like mouth-drying and mouth-coating oral sensation (6).
 Thus more mushrooms may be used as foods or food-flavoring materials or in the formulation of health foods (7).

 4. Having Morel mushrooms is good for the liver

 Morel mushroom contains high amounts of antioxidants which lowered liver weight and hepatic injury.
 Therefore, morel mushroom mycelium can be used as a therapeutic agent for hepatic disease (8).

 5. High in antioxidant

 Morel mushrooms contain a large number of biologically active components that prevent oxidative stress-mediated disease through radical scavenging activity.
 Thus, morel mushrooms may potentially useful in antioxidant therapy and in therapeutic intervention in diseases involving oxidative stress (9).

 6. Prevents cell proliferation in cancer

 Studies prove that polysaccharides found in Morchella mushrooms inhibit the proliferation and growth of human colon cancer within 48 h of consumption (10).

 7. Eating morel mushrooms are good for kidney